You are here

 Summary

-To date, there have been roughly 23 million confirmed cases of COVID-19 in the US resulting in nearly 400,000 deaths.
-There is an urgency to undertake bold measures to limit the spread of the disease until a significant proportion of the population is vaccinated and we have evidence that vaccination protects against COVID-19 transmission.
+As of September 2, 2021, there have been roughly 39 million confirmed cases of COVID-19 in the U.S. resulting in over 638,000 deaths.
+According to the Centers for Disease Control and Prevention (CDC), 52.6 percent of the total population is fully vaccinated and 61.9 percent of the total population has received one vaccination.
+As cases of COVID-19 continue to increase nationwide, further compounded by the highly transmissible delta variant, there is an urgency to undertake bold measures to limit the spread of the disease until a significant portion of the population is vaccinated.
 The universal use of personal face masks that cover the mouth and nose is one of many measures necessary for achieving epidemic control, particularly given the current understanding of asymptomatic spread.
 Adoption of masks on a large scale, when combined with other infection control measures (physical distancing, hand washing, staying home when ill), can reduce transmission risk of COVID-19.

-Early vaccines that received U.S. Food and Drug Administration (FDA) emergency use authorization (EUA) have been found to have an efficacy rate of approximately 95%; however, it is important for the public to continue to follow all prevention and control measures, including the use of face masks, until sufficient vaccine-induced population immunity is achieved and there is sufficient evidence that approved vaccines protect against the spread of infection and disease.
-While the current vaccines are effective at preventing symptomatic illness and severe disease, it is unclear if they are effective at preventing COVID-19 transmission.
-Additionally, the initial supply of vaccine is limited, so even if they are effective in preventing transmission, there will not be enough vaccine to achieve population immunity for some time.
-Further, hesitancy and public attitudes towards vaccines may further hinder the ability to achieve vaccine-induced population immunity while certain at-risk populations may not be eligible to receive the vaccine until it is further studied.
+Current COVID-19 vaccines that have received U.S. Food and Drug Administration (FDA) approval or emergency use authorization (EUA) have been found to be safe and effective in preventing severe complications from COVID-19, including hospitalization and death.
+However, it is important for the public to continue to follow all prevention and control measures, including the use of face masks to curb the spread of COVID-19 and its variants (specifically, the Delta variant), until sufficient vaccine-induced population immunity is achieved.
+While the current vaccines are effective at preventing symptomatic illness and severe disease, it is unclear if they are effective at preventing transmission of COVID-19 and its variants.
+In addition, hesitancy and public attitudes towards vaccines may further hinder the ability to achieve vaccine-induced population immunity while certain at-risk populations may not be eligible to receive the vaccine until it is further studied.
+Face masks have proven to be an easy and effective tool for preventing the spread of the virus.

 Action: